An Eater’s Guide to Dining and Drinking in Las Vegas

 Sin City has more key areas to eat than the Strip.
 Here are all the neighborhoods every self-proclaimed food lover needs to get acquainted with — complete with what to eat and drink in each.

 Want to try some true Vegas flavors with a solid meal without the big bill?
 Head to Downtown Las Vegas and the Fremont East district, the walkable and more approachable neighborhood in Las Vegas, where some of the biggest growth in the restaurant industry has taken place.
 In 2012, only Le Thai brought diners outside the canopy of the flashier Fremont Street Experience with its smaller casinos.
-Since then, more restaurants opened, bringing everything from ramen and sushi to vegan and Cajun fare.
-Discover American eats at Carson Kitchen, great breakfast fare at Eat, vegetarian dishes at VegeNation, an all-night cafe at Siegel’s 1941, and so much more.
+Since then, more restaurants opened, bringing everything from ramen and sushi to vegan and late-night fare.
+Discover American eats at Carson Kitchen and at all-night cafe at Siegel’s 1941, and so much more.

 Chinatown